-During the year the office in the United States performed certain administrative services for which the Association paid \$11,477 (2021 - \$9,576).
-Of this amount, \$NIL (2021 - \$NIL) remains in accounts payable and accrued liabilities at year end.
+During the year the office in the United States performed certain administrative services for which the Association paid \$30,137 (2022 - \$11,477).
+Of this amount, \$NIL (2022 - \$NIL) remains in accounts payable and accrued liabilities at year end.

-7. Commitments
+6. Commitments

-The Association has committed under operating leases for rental of its premises and office equipment, which expires in 2023.
-Future minimum annual payments required are as follows:
+The Association has committed under operating leases for rental of its premises, which expires in 2023.
+The Association is currently on a month-to-month lease for its premises.

-8. Transfers
+7. Transfers